 Prosthodontics for Tooth Loss

-Today, there are several prosthodontic options for replacing missing teeth.
+Today, there are many types of replacement teeth available.
 The treatment recommended for you will depend on your unique concerns and circumstances.
 Factors include:

 - The number of teeth missing